The Evalyze 12-Step Pitch Deck Process

 Learn how to build an investor list with Evalyze.ai.
 Step-by-step guide to find matched investors, shortlist the best fit, and raise smarter.

 If you’re asking how to build an investor list, you’re already ahead.
-The fastest path is to combine a clear thesis (who should fund you and why) with a tool that filters thousands of investors by stage, geography, check size, traction, and industry.
+The fastest path is to combine a clear thesis (who should fund you and why) with a tool that filters thousands of investors by stage, geography, cheque size, traction, and industry.

-Below is a simple workflow using Evalyze.ai to generate a precise, prioritized list.
+Below is a simple workflow using [Evalyze.ai(/) to generate a precise, prioritized list.

 Quick Overview: